Analysis | Why American bank accounts look great right now, despite everything

 “As people can go out safely and have more places to go, whether to bars, restaurants, sporting events or concerts, that’s exactly what they do,” Paul said on a recent earnings call.

 Some of that extra savings, however, may not be spent anytime soon.
 Many say consumers are keeping more in the bank as insurance against rising uncertainty.
-In St. Albans City, Vt., John DeMarinis, 68, owns Boston Tailoring, a laundry and alterations business that has been in his family for more than a century, but like a lot of dry cleaners, he’s fallen on tougher times during the pandemic.
+In St. Albans City, Vt., John DeMarinis, 68, owns Boston Tailoring, a dry-cleaning and alterations business that has been in his family for more than a century, but like a lot of dry cleaners, he’s seen business dry up during the pandemic.

 DeMarinis said that while people aren’t short on cash, he believes the chaos caused by the global pandemic has caused many to be more careful with their spending.